Council meeting suspended after heated exchanges during discussions on what needs to be done with a huge illegal waste dump in Derry

 “We will leave the legacy of this for our children and grandchildren,” added Cllr Donnelly.

-Councillors back a motion put forward at the meeting calling for the Northern Ireland Executive to make a public inquiry in to the Mobuoy dump a priority.
+Councillors backed a motion put forward at the meeting calling for the Northern Ireland Executive to make a public inquiry in to the Mobuoy dump a priority.

 In a statement issued after the meeting, a spokesperson for Enagh Youth Forum, which has been campaigning for a clean-up of the Mobuoy site, said: “Since the discovery of the Mobuoy dump almost eight years ago, we have consistently called for all waste to be removed from from the site.
 This issue cannot be delayed any longer.”